The best hotels in Bergen

 Sandviken Brygge Hotel at $290-420/night is for people who want the best waterfront setting in Bergen, full stop.
 You're in Sandviken, 10 minutes north of Bryggen on foot, with harbour views from almost every room.
 Opus XVI in the City Centre, rated 8.8 at $170-240/night, sits in a converted bank and is the most dramatic hotel interior in Bergen.

-Bergen's best neighborhoods
+Bergen's best hotel regions

 Bryggen and the City Centre are where you want to be.
 Stay anywhere near Flesland airport and you'll burn 40 minutes each way just getting to Bryggen's wharf.